 9 most common Social Media Marketing mistakes to avoid:

-Our newly-launched 60-minutes Webinar on the topic - 9 Social Media Marketing Mistakes To Avoid And What To Do Instead, is LIVE on Youtube now!
+Our newly-launched 60-minutes Webinar on the topic - 9 Social Media Marketing Mistakes To Avoid And What To Do Instead, is available on YouTube now!
 This blog is focused on highlighting the points that we discussed during the webinar.
 Read on to find out.

-Here are some common marketing mistakes that keep you from realizing your full social media potential:
+Here are some common mistakes in social media marketing that keep you from realizing your full social media potential:

 - Too much self-promotion on social media